rthidden/code-crew/README.md

-<<<<<<< HEAD
+# Code-Crew Crew
-# CodeCrew Crew
+The Ultimate Agentic Coding Crew

-Welcome to the CodeCrew Crew project, powered by [crewAI](https://crewai.com).
-This template is designed to help you set up a multi-agent AI system with ease, leveraging the powerful and flexible framework provided by crewAI.
-Our goal is to enable your agents to collaborate effectively on complex tasks, maximizing their collective intelligence and capabilities.
+Welcome to the Code-Crew Crew project, powered by [crewAI](https://crewai.com).
+This template is designed to help you easily set up a multi-agent AI system, leveraging the powerful and flexible framework provided by crewAI.
+We aim to enable your agents to collaborate effectively on complex tasks, maximizing their collective intelligence and capabilities.

 ## Installation